PandoraPay/go-pandora-pay/docs/running.md

         - copy your onion address `sudo nano /var/lib/tor/pandora_pay_hidden_service/`
         - use the parameter `--tor-onion="YOUR_ONION_ADDRESS_FROM_ABOVE"`

+#### Running testnet script

+`--run-testnet-script` will enable the testnet script which will create dummy transactions.

 # DISCLAIMER:
 This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.